openSUSE/news-o-o/_posts/2013-03-13-opensuse-12-3-free-open-and-awesome.markdown

 **Cloud**
 12.3 is the first release of openSUSE to feature complete packages for OpenStack, the leading open source cloud computing platform.
-We now ship all the tools needed to setup and communicate with a cloud on your system or via an API remotely.Â  On top of that, packages for Grizzly (next release of OpenStack due in April) are already being worked on and will be available for 12.3.
+We now ship all the tools needed to setup and communicate with a cloud on your system or via an API remotely.
+On top of that, packages for Grizzly (next release of OpenStack due in April) are already being worked on and will be available for 12.3.